Sedbergh is England’s official book town which came about after the devastating foot and mouth disease in 2001.

 Sedbergh sits at the confluence of for rivers – the Lune, Rawthey, Dee and Clough, which made it an ideal location for the textile industry.

-A remnant of the industry remains to this day in in the shape of Fairfield Mill.
+Today, the only remnant of the industry remains in the shape of Fairfield Mill.

-Fairfield Mill was rescued from closure in 2018, thanks to a huge fundraising campaign.
+Fairfield Mill, was built as a woollen mill in 1836, was rescued from closure in 2018, thanks to a huge fundraising campaign.
+Today it is an arts and heritage centre.